Skip to Content

 • Leeks

-Higher Carb Vegetables (still healthy)
+Higher Carb Vegetables (but still healthy)

 • Carrots (some diets flag carrots as a problem, though they are lower in carbs than others in this group)